jon-finkel/lem-in/README.md

 # LEM-IN - @42Born2Code

 Lem-in is an algorithm project, the 3rd in the algorithm branch here at [42][2], where ants have to go the from a starting point to and ending point as fast as possible.
 Refer to the [project instructions][1] for more details.
+Basically the goal is to implement a graph traversal algorithm.

 ## Algorithm

-I use a modify Edmonds-Karp algorithm.
+I use a custom-tailored Edmonds-Karp algorithm.

 Starting with a breadth-first search, I find the shortest path, and then try to add other paths with successive bfs.
 If there is a collision between two paths, I calculate the optimal flow with the several combination availables and keep only the best combination.
 It's fast, efficient and elegant.